From Summerfield to Paradise

-Three artworks created by Claire as part of the Community Routes project.
+Three new artworks by Claire Cotterill as part of the Community Routes project (left to right).

 – Revealing the Reservoir